 Given the orthonormal frame $f_x$, we can identify $A_x$ with the space of positive diagonal matrices of determinant $1$.
 Further, using the exponential map we may identify this group with its Lie algebra $\liea \isom \R^{n-1}$ of diagonal matrices of trace zero.
 We will therefore specify $a_x$ by choosing such a matrix at each $x$, that is by choosing a function $H\colon M\to \liea$.

 While this clearly works locally, making a global identification requires a choice of frame $f_x$ at every $x\in M$, that is an everywhere non-zero section of the frame bundle of $M$ or equivalently a trivialization of the tangent bundle of $M$, something which is not possible in general.
-For simplicity we have decided to only discuss here the case of manifolds where such sections exist (such manfiolds are called \emph{parallelizable}).
-We defer more general constructions to future papers.
+For simplicity we have decided to only discuss here the case of manifolds where such sections exist, and defer more general constructions to future papers.

-\begin{remark} Above we required the existence of a continuous orthonormal frame.
-Nevertheless, parallelizability is a topological notion, independent of the choice of metric $g^0$.
-To see this note that applying pointwise the Gram--Schmidt procedure with respect to the metric $g^0$ to any non-zero section of the frame bundle is a smooth operation and will produce a smooth orthonormal frame. \end{remark}
+\begin{remark} We required the existence of a smooth $g^0$-orthonormal frame.
+However, this is equivalent to the topological condition (``parallelizability'') of the existence of a smooth but not necessarily orthonormal frame.
+To see this note that starting with any non-zero smooth section of the frame bundle, applying pointwise the Gram--Schmidt procedure with respect to the metric $g^0$ is a smooth operation and will produce a smooth orthonormal frame. \end{remark}

 We survey here some facts about parallelizable manifolds, mainly to note that this class is rich enough to make our construction interesting.
 First, a parallelizable manifold is clearly orientable.
-Second, a necessary condition for parallelizability is the vanishing of the second Stiefel-Whitney class of the tangent bundle, which for orientable manifolds is equivalent to $M$ being a \emph{spin manifold}.
+Second, a necessary condition for parallelizability is the vanishing of the second Stiefel--Whitney class of the tangent bundle, which for orientable manifolds is equivalent to $M$ being a \emph{spin manifold}.
 Examples of parallelizable manifolds include all $3$-manifolds, all Lie groups, the frame bundle of any manifold and the spheres $S^n$ with $n\in\{1,3,7\}$.